digitalrebar/digitalrebar/README.md

 Takes a YAML object with the following format:

     ---
-    NodeRoleID: float64
+    NodeRoleID: string

 The specified NodeRole is retried.
-The normal usage will be to get the node role id from the event.
-This is a float.
+The normal usage will be to get the node role uuid from the event.
+This is a string.